Vioh/dotfiles/README.md

-# Useful dotfiles
+# dotfiles

+This repo contains useful configurations for my personal work setup.

+## Configurations

 * [`tmux.conf`](tmux.conf): Configuration file for TMUX, should be copied to `~/.tmux.conf`.
 * [`vimrc`](vimrc): Configuration file for Vim, should be copied to `~/.vimrc`.
+* [`vscode`](https://gist.github.com/Vioh/061a4acd1a94029d0753f2bf9b7c7c1e): Settings and preferences for my vscode setup, which can be deployed by using the [Settings Sync extension](https://marketplace.visualstudio.com/items?itemName=Shan.code-settings-sync).

-# Deploy on Linux
+## How to deploy on Linux

 Clone the repo recursively to get all submodules: